 Take your kids on an interactive adventure in digiPlaySpace where they will laugh and learn with new media technologies, learning-centric games, and hands-on installations.
 Kids of all ages can explore innovative interactive works from internationally recognized children’s media artists opening May 31, 2018, at THEMUSEUM.

-Paint on a virtual canvas, race your friends on a track you design yourself or create your own short animated video!
-It all happens here!
+Create, test and collect robots, race your friends on a track you design yourself or make your own short animated video!